MCAT® Study Schedules

 - Content review, then practice - You’ll want to go through content review first, but don’t wait to start on questions and passage practice either.
 Keep a “Lessons Learned Journal” while going through your review and practice to make note of any strategies you overlooked, content facts you forgot, etc. Make flashcards for anything you want to memorize, too.

-- Schedule Full-Lengths - A typical student takes 7-8 full-lengths.
+- MCAT Schedule Full-Lengths - A typical student takes 7-8 full-length practice MCAT exams.
 Stick to one per week, with one day dedicated for each FL and 1-2 days for review.

 - Don’t forget the AAMC MCAT Prep Materials - Save the AAMC full-lengths for the last few weeks of your prep.
 They are the best way to estimate how you will do on test day.
 Next Step’s full-lengths are the most representative MCAT practice tests after the AAMC.
 We understand how absolutely vital the AAMC resources, which is why our course students receive the AAMC resources for free!